 InDesign is a fantastic program for formatting your manuscript after editing, and I can proofread in InDesign to catch any last-minute errors before publishing.

-Because editing in InDesign can be messier than in classic word processing programs, I recommend editing before formatting your manuscript in InDesign or similar design programs.
+Because editing in InDesign can be messier than in classic word processing programs, I recommend doing any major edits before formatting your manuscript.

 PDFs can be marked up but do not have the track changes or editing options of word processors.
 Manuscripts should be edited before being converted to a PDF, but PDFs can be used for a final proofread.

 Editing a printed hard copy is similar to editing a PDF.
 But while I have worked with PDFs and have read the guidelines for marking up physical hard copies, I have very little experience working with hard copy manuscripts.
 If you need a hard copy manuscript edited, you should seek out an editor who is well-versed in that style of shorthand.

 Scrivener and other manuscript organization programs are wonderful tools for organizing your ideas and writing your book.
 But when it comes time to edit, you will want to export your manuscript to a word processing program.
 I do have (and love) Scrivener and can view files in that format, but if I were to do an edit in Scrivener, you would not be able to see what edits I made.

 I cannot open Mac-only files, but Pages (.pages) documents can easily be exported to a Word file.
 Please let me know if you need help exporting your manuscript to a Windows-friendly format.